Utility functions

 Returns:

-np.ndarray: Completed ranking of length |
+np.ndarray: Completed ordering of length num_options.

 Source code in src/utils/social_welfare_functions.py